Walidoux/interactive-3D-room/README.md

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article that helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

+## Contribution

+If you'd like to contribute, you'll have to make a copy of the `.env` file and rename it to `.env.local`.

 ## Author